-So even though paid SEO tools provide estimates of keyword traffic, the data presented by Google Trends is based on actual search query volumes.
+So, even though paid SEO tools provide estimates of keyword traffic, the data presented by Google Trends is based on actual search queries and not guesses.

-There are other functions in Google Trends that can allow accurate segmentation of the keyword data in order to understand what locations to focus promotional efforts, and also to discover new and trending keywords.
+There are other functions in Google Trends that can help dial in accurate segmentation of the keyword data that helps to understand what geographic locations are best for promotional efforts and also discover new and trending keywords.

-Google Trends shows a relative visualization of traffic on a scale of zero to one hundred.
+Google Trends shows a relative visualization of traffic on a scale of zero to 100.

-Go to the Google Trends Daily Trends webpage, which shows trending search queries.
+Google publishes a Google Trends Daily Trends webpage that shows trending search queries.

 What’s useful about this page is that Google provides keyword volumes in numbers, like 100,000+ searches per day, etc.

 The above hack isn’t 100% accurate.
-But it’s enough to give a strong ballpark idea and can be used to validate extrapolated data from a paid keyword research tool.
+But it’s enough to give a strong ballpark idea and can be used to compare with and validate extrapolated data from a paid keyword research tool.

 There are two general ways to look at the keyword data: stretched across over longer periods of time and shorter time periods.